 A temporary gallery on the first floor is used as a community space to facilitate engagement with folk and traditional arts and artists.
 Throughout the year, the Chase Home Museum hosts a variety of events that include: temporary exhibitions by local artists, hands-on activities geared towards children and artist facilitated workshops where participants learn the history and techniques of different traditional arts.
 Follow our Facebook page for the latest announcements about events hosted in our temporary gallery.

-The Chase Home Museum offers guided tours and educational activities for groups of all ages on Thursdays and Fridays year-round.
+The Chase Home Museum offers guided tours and educational activities for groups of all ages on Wednesdays and Thursdays year-round.
 To request your tour, please fill out our Tour Request Form.

 School Field Trips